All vacations are essentially about the experience – the sights, sounds, and tastes of the attractions you visit and the streets you walk.

 You want the pictures you take to be the kind of shots you might frame, the ones you’ll treasure years later.

-To help you out on your quest to find the perfect photography subjects, Smart Destinations put together a list of the top ten pictures you need to take in Chicago.
-While you’re at it, grab a Go Chicago Card® to save on admission to dozens of the area’s best attractions.
+To help you out on your quest to find the perfect photography subjects, we put together a list of the top places to take pictures in Chicago.

 1. The Bean in Millenium Park

 We’ve all heard of the Bean – a shiny, silver, kidney bean-shaped sculpture in the heart of Millennium Park.